 - lists of prisoners tried at Newgate 1782-1853, in HO 77

 - calendars of prisoners held for trial at quarter sessions and assizes 1774-1882 in PCOM 2

 Trial records are very formal, and do not normally contain either transcripts of evidence or much information about age and family relationships.
 In addition, the information given about occupation and residence can be inaccurate.

 If the trial took place at quarter sessions, the record will be held at the relevant local archive.
-You can use our ARCHON directory to find contact details of local archives.
+Find contact details for archives elsewhere using Find an archive.